 of running processes.
 If the problem goes away (bear in mind the default Microsoft graphic driver load so display resolution is crappy and hardware acceleration may not exist

 ) compare the log file from safe mode with the log file*

 * If a conflicting process is a possible suspect for interfering with SketchUp, make a log file of running processes in normal mode, clean boot and safe mode.
-By comparing the logs from start modes that run SketchUp correctly with modes that fail to run SketchUp correctly, you can greatly narrow down which process(es) may be causing the problem.
+By comparing the logs from a start mode that run SketchUp correctly with modes that fail to run SketchUp correctly, you may narrow down which process(es) may be causing the problem.

 is one program that can make a log file to track down a naughty process.
 Several Windows troubleshooting sites, like malwarebytes